shipyard-run/shipyard-website/docs/resources/exec_local.md

 title: Local Exec
 ---

-The Local Exec resource allows the execution of arbitrary commands and scripts on the local machine.
+The `exec_local` resource allows the execution of arbitrary commands and scripts on the local machine.
+The command runs in the local user space, and has access to all the environment variables that the user executing `shipyard run` has access too.
+Additional environment variables, and the working directory for the command can be specified as part of the resource stanza.

 ## Minimal Example